 Large-scale chromatin data has recently been produced by multiple consortia, notable the ENCODE1 and NIH Roadmap Epigenomics2 projects.
 The breadth and depth of this new data offers unprecedented opportunities to further our understanding regarding the fundamental biology of the chromatin landscape.
-While histone modifications now quantif experimentally,3,4 an integrated understanding of general mechanisms the cause or effect of these marks lags behind.
+While many histone modifications can now be quantified experimentally,3,4 an integrated understanding of general mechanisms underlying the causes or effects of these marks lags behind.
 A 2011 opinion piece asked the question “Histone modification: cause or cog? ”5 and speculated that nucleosome modifications could be by-products of transcription machinery, as opposed to the “histone code” hypothesis which suggests that histone modifications are placed to direct alterations in chromatin state.
-This latter hypothesis is often tacitly invoked in the chromatin literature, wherein a mark may be described as “repressive” or “activating” despite only the observation of a correlative relationship.5 Similarly, the higher-order organisation of chromatin, while known the be an important factor in transcription, remains poorly understood mechanistically.6
+This latter hypothesis is often tacitly invoked in the chromatin literature, wherein a mark may be described as “repressive” or “activating” despite only the observation of a correlative relationship.5 Similarly, the higher-order organisation of chromatin, while known the be an important factor in transcription, remains poorly understood mechanistically.6 However, the recent flood of data from high throughput sequencing technologies have provided fascinating new glimpses of the ways chromatin and transcription are functionally related.

 Recent studies have shown convincingly that local chromatin state measurements can accurately predict expression levels of genes on a genome-wide basis.
 Tippmann et al.,7 designed a linear model to predict steady-state mRNA levels in mouse (Mus musculus) embryonic stem cells based on just four predictors: 3 histone modifications and Pol-II occupancy.
 Remarkably, the linear model was found to explain 84.6% of an estimated 91% maximal variance that could be explained (as calculated through a detailed determination of noise).
-An additional finding of this study was that mRNA half-life and microRNA mediated transcript degradation both had relatively minor influence on steady-state mRNA levels, with the authors concluding that “the lion’s share of regulatory contribution is at the level of mRNA synthesis and predictable from chromatin alone.”7 An independent study used a similar regression modelling approach to chromatin and transcription factor data and again concluded that models built with histone modifications and chromatin accessibility data were almost as accurate as those which also included binding data for 12 transcription factors.8
+An additional finding of this study was that mRNA half-life and microRNA mediated transcript degradation both had relatively minor influences on steady-state mRNA levels, with the authors concluding that “the lion’s share of regulatory contribution is at the level of mRNA synthesis and predictable from chromatin alone.”7 An independent study used a similar regression modelling approach to chromatin and transcription factor data and again concluded that models built with histone modifications and chromatin accessibility data were almost as accurate as those which also included binding data for 12 transcription factors.8

-A key study ENCODE data to predict gene expression in a range of cell types as measured by a variety of experimental techniques.9 The authors here developed a two-stage model which first attempts to classify each transcription start site (TSS) into an ‘on’ or ‘off’ state using a powerful ensemble classifier technique called Random Forests (RF).
+A recent key study from the ENCODE consortium used chromatin (ChIP-seq) datasets to predict gene expression in a range of cell types as measured by a variety of experimental techniques.9 The authors here developed a two-stage model which first attempts to classify each transcription start site (TSS) into an ‘on’ or ‘off’ state using a powerful ensemble classifier technique called Random Forests (RF).
 The second stage of the model used the same range of histone modifications as regressors in a simple linear modelling framework to quantify predicted expression.
-This approach proved successful, producing a median Pearson correlation coefficient (r) between predicted and empirical expression levels using 10-fold cross-validation of 0.83 across all cell lines and expression level technologies.9 Ultimately, this study highlighted cap analysis of gene expression (CAGE) as the technology, relative to RNA-Seq and RNA-PET, which produced the most predictable expression response.
+This approach proved very successful, producing a median Pearson correlation coefficient (r) between predicted and empirical expression levels using 10-fold cross-validation of 0.83 across all cell lines and expression level technologies.9 Ultimately, this study highlighted cap analysis of gene expression (CAGE) as the technology, relative to RNA-Seq and RNA-PET, which produced the most predictable expression response.

 These recent publications highlight the importance and relevance of advancing our understanding of chromatin biology; this is a general aim I hope to achieve through improving and extending upon the above analyses.
+I have extended these approaches to the examination of CAGE timecourse expression data arising from the ongoing FANTOM5 consortium (add website ref) and have begun to explore the roles of higher order structure in linear models of gene expression.

-Preliminary
+Preliminary data